Sprint’s postpaid phone ABPU

 Sprint’s postpaid ARPU

-Now we’ll look at Sprint’s postpaid ARPU (average revenue per user).
-ARPU represents the unit service revenues of wireless carriers such as Sprint, Verizon, AT&T, and T-Mobile.
-In fiscal 4Q16, Sprint’s postpaid ARPU fell ~8.4% YoY to reach $47.34, driven by an accounting change from a new vendor agreement.
+Now we’ll take a glance at Sprint’s postpaid ARPU (average revenue per user).
+ARPU represents the unit service revenues of mobile carriers like Verizon, Sprint, AT&T, and T-Mobile.
+In fiscal 1Q17, Sprint’s postpaid ARPU fell ~8.2% YoY to reach $47.30.